Arogenate dehydrogenase (NADP+)

-Thus, the two substrates of this enzyme are L-arogenate and NADP^{+}, whereas its 3 products are L-tyrosine, NADPH, and CO_{2}.
+The two substrates of this enzyme are L-arogenic acid (shown as its conjugate base arogenate) and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are L-tyrosine, reduced NADPH, and carbon dioxide.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is L-arogenate:NADP+ oxidoreductase (decarboxylating).
 Other names in common use include arogenic dehydrogenase (ambiguous), pretyrosine dehydrogenase (ambiguous), TyrAAT1, TyrAAT2, and TyrAa.